 On March 29, 2023, the Board of Directors approved a share repurchase program authorizing the Company to purchase up to an aggregate of \$5.0 million of the Company's common stock.
-The share repurchase program is designed in accordance with Rule 10b-18 of the Securities Exchange Act.
+The share repurchase program is designed in accordance with Rule 10b-18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The shares may be purchased from time to time in the open market, as permitted under applicable rules and regulations, at prevailing market prices.
 The timing and amount of repurchases will depend on market conditions, share price, applicable legal requirements and other factors.
 The program does not obligate the Company to acquire a minimum number of shares.
-As of July 31, 2023, the Company had purchased approximately 115,000 shares of its common stock, at an average price of \$5.62 per share, totaling approximately \$676,000 and leaving an available balance of approximately \$4.3 million authorized by the Board for use in the program as of that date.
+As of July 31, 2024, the Company had purchased 120,333 shares of its common stock, at an average price of \$5.73 per share, totaling approximately \$708,000 and leaving an available balance of approximately \$4.3 million authorized by the Board for use in the program as of that date.